In this week's Abundance Insider: Coca-Cola’s autonomous truck pilot, a new approach to computer vision, and the mysterious ‘X17 particle.’

 What it is: Firefighters are increasingly adopting sophisticated technologies in the fight against blazes.
 Fire departments across Southern California have now partnered with Dr. llkay Altintas, head of the WIFIRE Lab and the San Diego Supercomputer Center (part of UCSD).
 WIFIRE combines weather data, topography, and information about the dryness of brush to model in near-real time how a wildfire might spread and at what speeds.
 This, in turn, helps local leaders create evacuation plans and determine where departments might deploy fire crews.
 Until recently, mapping fires has been a laborious, hard-drawn process that often requires as much as a day of work.
 Yet armed with far more accurate data, firefighters and partners such as Coulson Aviation are now using military-grade night-vision goggles to operate at night, when winds often die down and give teams an advantage over the fire.
 The night vision goggles allow teams to determine key geographic targets as well as hover for water refills without having to land their helitankers.

 Why it’s important: As the cost of computing power plummets, converging technologies are beginning to aid in disaster relief at price tags now affordable for budget-strapped state and local governments.
-While AI grants fire departments far more predictive capacity and higher mapping speeds, its hardware counterparts (whether drones, sensors, or the like) are finding their way into other realms of disaster relief, and even disaster prevention.
+While this artificial intelligence solution grants fire departments far more predictive capacity and higher mapping speeds, its hardware counterparts (whether drones, sensors, or the like) are finding their way into other realms of disaster relief, and even disaster prevention.

 What it is: Coca-Cola European Partners (CCEP) will soon release a fleet of Einride autonomous electric transport vehicles onto the streets of Jordbro, Sweden.
 Founded in 2016, Einride has produced sleek “T-Pod” electric propulsion trucks that do not require a driver, though there are still remote drivers who can take control if needed.
 Currently, the T-Pods carry 200kWh batteries that allow for 124 miles of travel between charges.
 The fleet will transport goods from two warehouses, operated by CCEP and leading food retailer Axfood, just outside of Stockholm.
 Some will remain in fenced regions while others will interact on public roads.